Summary

 Grilled fish remains the most requested dish in Old Port restaurants.
 Sea bass, sea bream, red mullet: caught in the morning, grilled at noon, these Mediterranean fish need only a drizzle of olive oil and a squeeze of lemon to reveal their full flavour.

-How to choose the right restaurant in Marseille: our tips
+How to spot the best restaurant in Marseille: 5 reliable signs

-Check the provenance of products.
-The best Marseille restaurants clearly display the origin of their fish and vegetables.
+1. Product provenance is displayed.
+The best Marseille restaurants clearly show the origin of their fish, vegetables and olive oil.
 At Au Bout Du Quai, we work directly with local fishermen from the Old Port, guaranteeing maximum freshness.
-A restaurant that changes its menu according to catches is generally a good sign.
+A restaurant that changes its menu according to daily catches is generally a good sign.

 The best restaurant terraces in Marseille